Scoping out the best Nusa Penida snorkel spots, or wondering where you can see manta rays?

 Location: West Nusa Penida

-Tips: Get there early to avoid the crowds and if the waves are strong, don’t be afraid to wear a lifejacket.
+Tip: If the waves are strong, don’t be afraid to wear a lifejacket.

 Check out my full guide to Manta Bay Nusa Penida for exactly what to expect and your chances at seeing manta rays.